-Interviews for TEFL positions are likely to take place over video conferencing platforms, such as Skype, WhatsApp and WeChat.
+Interviews for TEFL positions – both abroad and online – are likely to take place over video conferencing platforms, such as Skype, WhatsApp, and WeChat.

-If you are unfamiliar with the platform that an employer requests you use, make sure to set some time aside prior to your interview to familiarise yourself with how it all works.
-Try video calling a friend before your interview, this way you can adjust your settings and get a good feel for the platform at the same time.
+If you’re unfamiliar with the platform that an employer requests you to use, make sure to set some time aside prior to your interview to familiarise yourself with it.
+Try video calling a friend before your interview.
+This way you can adjust your settings and get a good feel for the platform at the same time.

 Marlene from Click China told us what she looks to find out from each applicant:

 - Why do you want to live and work in the country?

 - What is your career objective?